Improving Work Engagement

 ST Sincere Labor-Management Consultations

-EN Working Toward Sound Labor-Management Relations
+EN Working toward Sound Labor-Management Relations

 JFE Engineering strives to ensure sound labor-management relations.
 In addition to Central Labor-management Committees, which are regularly convened for the company’s president and other executives to share views with representatives of its labor union, a labor-management committee on work-life-balance helps to maintain friendly working environments.